Website Image Skip to Content

 In addition, if a loved one dies as a result of a construction accident, a personal representative may be able to file a wrongful death claim on behalf of the estate.
 Through a personal injury lawsuit, you can often recover a much larger amount that more fully compensates you for your losses.

-The O’Connor Law Firm represents individuals who have been injured in all types of construction site accidents.
+O’Connor Injury Law represents individuals who have been injured in all types of construction site accidents.
 Our Staten Island construction accident lawyers work hard to help you recover the maximum compensation for your injuries.
 We offer free initial consultations and never charge a fee unless we recover money for you.

 Construction Accidents Involve Complex Laws

-Construction work involves very dangerous tasks performed by electricians, carpenters, plumbers, pipefitters, ironworkers, masons, laborers and many other tradespeople.
-The construction industry has some of the highest rates of on-the-job accidents and injuries, which is why there are many special local, state and federal laws in place to protect this particular subset of workers.
+Construction work involves very dangerous tasks performed by electricians, carpenters, plumbers, pipefitters, ironworkers, masons, laborers, and many other tradespeople.
+The construction industry has some of the highest rates of on-the-job accidents and injuries, which is why there are many special local, state, and federal laws in place to protect this particular subset of workers.

 Staten Island Construction Accidents Cause Life-Threatening Injuries